Gigaspaces/xap-docs/site/content/sbp/distributed-mirror.markdown

 {{%/align%}}

 #  The Example
-{{%download "/download_files/sbp/distributed-mirror.zip"%}} the example and extract its content into an empty folder.
+Download {{%download "/download_files/sbp/distributed-mirror.zip"%}} the example and extract its content into an empty folder.
 You will find 3 zip files:

 - multi-mirror.zip – A Mirror PU configured to support multiple mirror instances
 - space.zip - A Space PU configured to support multiple mirror instances